Information and Facts about the Physical Bible

 Each of the eight lines in each section starts with a Hebrew letter in the alphabet.

-The Hebrew alphabet outlines the chapters from A to Z (Alef to Tav), ordered alphabetically.
+The Hebrew alphabet outlines the chapters from A to Z (Alef to Tav), in alphabetical order.

-God told Isaiah to give his son this name.
+God commanded Isaiah to give his son this name.

-• The Nano Bible is the smallest known Bible.
+The smallest known Bible is the Nano Bible.

 The Nano Bible resides on an aluminum disk.